gabriel-alexandru/ArduinoThermometer/README.md

 ## Imprtant notes

-If you change the the pin connection remember to change them in the sketch too!
+If you change the pin connection remember to change them in the sketch too!